surfedushare/search-portal/README.md

 - Create a PR from `acceptance` to the `edusources` or `nppo` branch (depending on which project you want to release)
 - There are a few things that you should check in a release PR, because it influences the release steps:
   - Are there any database migrations?
-  - Are there changes to Elastic indices?
+  - Are there changes to Open Search indices?
   - Is it changing the public harvester API that the search service is consuming?
   - Is it depending on infrastructure changes?
 - Plan your release according to the questions above.